It’s Art Week Miami 2018! Get Ready!

 12th and Ocean, on the beach, December 5–9

-Untitled, Miami Beach will welcome 46 new exhibitors—including Edel Assanti (London) and Davidson Contemporary (New York)—this year, and the fair will feature 10 special projects by artists like Michael Joo, Claudia Peña Salinas, and Pep Duran.
-Other programs are an ongoing, durational performance about labor in the Miami area called #NeverNotWorking and a book launch and signing for Devan Shimoyama’s recently published catalogue accompanying his solo exhibition “Cry Baby” at the Andy Warhol Museum in Pittsburgh.
+Untitled, Miami Beach will welcome 46 new exhibitors—including Edel Assanti (London) and Davidson Contemporary (New York) this year.
+The fair will feature 10 special projects by artists like Michael Joo, Claudia Peña Salinas, and Pep Duran.
+Other programs are an ongoing, durational performance about labour in the Miami area called #NeverNotWorking.
+Additionally, there will be a book launch and signing for Devan Shimoyama’s recently published catalogue accompanying his solo exhibition “Cry Baby” at the Andy Warhol Museum in Pittsburgh.
 A single-day pass, which is good for any day of the fair, costs $35.

 Hours and ticket

-There’s options and fun for everyone!
-Just be sure to wear your comfortable (yet stylish) walking shoes, this is Miami you know, the place to see and be seen!
-Happy Basel-ing and see you there!!!
+It’s Art Week Miami 2018, and there are options and fun for everyone!
+Just be sure to wear your comfortable (yet stylish) walking shoes.
+This is Miami, you know, the place to see and be seen!
+Happy Basel-ing and see you there!!! https://www.miamiartweek.org